 Because of the disadvantages we saw in other methods for getting rid of moles and shrews, we came up with a better solution:

-We install specialized mole traps that which kill the moles and shrews without using any bait or poison.
+We install specialized mole traps that kill the moles and shrews without using any bait or poison.

 This means you can finally get rid of your frustrating vermin problem, WITHOUT using dangerous sprays or loose poisons where your pets and children play.